-For starters, if a criminal case gets charged against a victim, an attorney can work to get certain evidence excluded from the case.
-Exclusion could result in charges getting reduced or even dismissed in their entirety.
+For starters, if a criminal case gets charged against you, an attorney can work to get certain evidence excluded from the case.
+Exclusion could result in your charges getting reduced or even dismissed in their entirety.

 Civil rights attorneys can also work to file injunctions to stop certain unfair police acts and practices.
 The injunctions from successful misconduct claims can lead to significant changes in police department protocol.
 For example, they can force departments to: